cbcrg/nf-phdcourse20/README.md

-# Nextflow FAANG workshop

 # Enabling reproducible data analysis with Nextflow and containers

-Project repository for the shared FAANG workshop taking place on the 25th-27th February 2020  in the Wellcome Genome Campus, Hinxton, Cambridge, UK.
+Project repository for the shared FAANG workshop taking place on the 26th of February 2020  in the Wellcome Genome Campus, Hinxton, Cambridge, UK.

 ## Nextflow in a nutshell